 Students learn to apply sculptured nails; acrylic overlays; gel nails; nail art; and fiberglass, linen, and silk wraps.
 Students are required to purchase their own nail technology kit, books, and lab coat-style uniform.

-Students completing all courses listed in the curriculum will be awarded a program certificate and will be eligible to apply for the State Board Examination.
+Students completing all courses listed in the curriculum will be awarded a program certificate and will be eligible to apply for the State Board Examination if they have a minimum of a 10th grade high school equivalency.
 After passing the examination, students are awarded a license to practice as a Nail Technician in Alabama.
 Admission is conditional and depends on the student's ability to perform the essential functions identified for this program.
 A high school diploma or GED is not required; however, students are required to have specifically documented ability to benefit.
-(See page 19, Admission to Courses Not Creditable Toward an Associate Degree.)
+(See Admission to Courses not Creditable Toward an Associate Degree in the Admissions Policies and Procedures section in the catalog.)
 Reasonable accommodations are considered.

-Field o Credit Hours
+Field o of Conc entration Courses Credit Hours

 COS 151 Nail Care 3

 COS 152 Nail Care Applications 3

 COS 153 Nail Art 3

 COS 154 Nail Art Applications 3

 COS 124 Salon Management 3

 COS 158 Employability Skills 3

 COS 167 State Board Review 3

 COS 182 Special Topics 3

-Total Credits for Short Certificate
+Total Credits for Short Certificate 24